israelakinola/israelakinola/README.md

 # Hi there 👋, I'm Israel A

 ### About Me

-I am an aspiring business and system analyst with a solid foundation in programming, web development, and administration.
-I'm passionate about using data to understand business problems and leveraging insights to create solutions.
-With hands-on experience in databases, programming, and problem-solving, I aim to make a transition into a data-driven role where I can use my skills to contribute to organizational success.
+I am an aspiring business analyst with a strong foundation in computer programming, web development and operation administration.
+I seek to leverage my analytical, technical and problem-solving skills to solve business problems.

 ### 🛠️ Core Languages & Tools